This is a cover image about removing sublimation ink from a tumbler.

 Reading time for 4 min

 Do you have a tumbler with sublimation ink that you want removed?
-Well, you’re in luck because this guide provides a comprehensive step by step practical and effective solution on how to remove sublimation ink from tumblers from the comfort of your house.
+Well, you’re in luck because this guide provides a comprehensive step-by-step practical and effective solution on how to remove sublimation ink from tumblers from the comfort of your house.
+While sublimation designs created with a Tumbler Heat Press are known for their durability, there are ways to effectively remove the ink if you want to redesign or reuse the tumbler.
 Keep reading to learn more.

 Understanding Sublimation